 Criminal Justice Reform

-APJ supports full implementation of the bipartisan First Step Act, which became law in 2018.
-APJ also advocates for: efforts to provide dignified pathways for re-entry for those who have served their sentences (such as lifting the ban on Pell grants for incarcerated individuals), proposals that would reduce violence and other assaults on human dignity that are rampant in our current system (such as closing youth prisons), and policies that will reduce historic inequities in the criminal justice system (such as restructuring the cash bail system).
+APJ supports the full implementation of the bipartisan First Step Act, which became law in 2018.
+APJ also advocates for: efforts to provide dignified pathways for re-entry for those who have served their sentences (such as lifting the ban on Pell grants for incarcerated individuals), proposals that would reduce violence, and other assaults on human dignity that are rampant in our current system (such as closing youth prisons), and policies that will reduce historic inequities in the criminal justice system (such as restructuring the cash bail system).

 Ending Predatory Payday Lending

 When small, short-term loans are extended to vulnerable individuals at exorbitant interest rates, borrowers are often trapped in an endless cycle of debt.
 This practice of predatory payday lending violates fundamental biblical principles of human dignity and biblical prohibitions on usury.
 Broad coalitions of Christians are working at the state and federal level to protect the poor from exploitation through predatory lending.
-APJ advocates for laws such as the Veterans and Consumers Fair Credit Act (S. 2833 and and H.R.
+APJ advocates for laws such as the Veterans and Consumers Fair Credit Act (S. 2833 and H.R.
 5050) which cap the interest rate lenders are allowed to charge borrowers at 36% APR or lower.
 This bill has been introduced in the U.S House and Senate.
 APJ also supports federal regulations that empower the government to investigate and end predatory lending practices.